Skip to main content

 SDK timeouts

-Interactive streaming runs use a default response timeout (wall-clock seconds) in the asapi package (DEFAULT_INTERACTIVE_RUN_RESPONSE_TIMEOUT, often one hour).
+Interactive streaming runs use a default response timeout (wall-clock seconds) in the agentsapi package (DEFAULT_INTERACTIVE_RUN_RESPONSE_TIMEOUT, often one hour).
 Override per call with response_timeout= on execute_agent / run_agent, or pass float("inf") where supported.
 See Timeouts and errors.